byoung1018/Tennisify/README.md

 ### Phase 4: Filter meetings (~1 day)
 Unless I can find a gem (which I haven't checked for yet) I will take each of the filter options and pass them to the index function in the controller and have that construct a sql query with them.
+This will allow meetings to be filtered by whether the user has responded to them, level, date, etc.

 [Details][phase-four]